-Ozone concentrations can vary greatly at various locations, and the concentrations are often highest at unexpected places.
-Key points to consider:
+Ozone concentrations can vary greatly at various locations, and the concentrations are often highest in unexpected places.
+Key points to consider are:

 - Ozone is much heavier than air and tends to sink to lower levels. - Ozone has a low vapor pressure and so it does not try to fill the room uniformly.
-It tends to stay where it is. - Ozone tends to cling to rough surfaces such as fabrics and breaks down (converts back to oxygen) when passing through restricted and obstructed passageways. - Ozone reverts back to oxygen with a "half life" (time to go to half its original concentration) of ten minutes or less. - Ozone easily can be confused by instrumentation with other oxidizing gases such as chlorine compounds, acid fumes and nitric oxides (NOx).
-Strong reducing gases, such as vapors of alcohol and solvents, can reduce the apparent concentration of ozone. - Ozone has a sweet smell, but the odor threshold varies widely by the person and by ambiental conditions.
+It tends to stay where it is. - Ozone tends to cling to rough surfaces such as fabrics and breaks down (converts back to oxygen) when passing through restricted and obstructed passageways. - Ozone reverts back to oxygen with a "half life" (time to go to half of its original concentration) typically of 10-30 minutes. - Ozone can be confused by instrumentation with other oxidizing gases such as chlorine compounds, acid fumes, and oxides of nitrogen (NOx).
+Strong "reducing" gases, such as vapors of alcohol and solvents, can reduce the apparent concentration of ozone. - Ozone has a sweet smell, but the odor threshold varies widely by the person and by ambiental conditions.
 Therefore "smell" is not a reliable test for the presence or concentration of ozone.